Arun-sajwan/AICTE-Edunet-AI-Travel-Planner/README.md

 ```

 - If you get model errors (e.g., model not found), try using the default model `gemini-2.5-flash` or check your API key permissions.

-## License

-This repository is provided as-is for educational/demo purposes.